sammygdev25/Pinwheelconnect-/README.md

 # Pinwheelconnect

 Pinwheelconnect is a free, open-access platform that unifies education, AI, and research into a single modular ecosystem.
-Built for students, researchers, and builders — accessible to everyone, everywhere.
+Built for students, researchers, and builders,accessible to everyone, everywhere.

 -----

 ## What It Is

 Pinwheelconnect serves as the parent hub for a set of interlinked projects spanning courseware, AI systems, reasoning engines, and global knowledge contribution tools.
-Each project operates independently while sharing a common architecture — security layers, data pipelines, and scalable compute.
+Each project operates independently while sharing a common architecture,security layers, data pipelines, and scalable compute.

 -----